MorrisonCole/katana/README.md

 # 刀 (ka·ta·na)
-An modern, open-source (GPLv3) English <-> Japanese dictionary for Android.
+A modern, open-source, English ⇄ Japanese dictionary with a native Android client.

 ## Structure